 Day by Day Format

-The Ryder Cup takes place over 3 days and on each day there will be a different format of games that are played.
+The Ryder Cup takes place over three days and on each day there will be a different format of games that are played.
 The tournament is a Match play event, meaning that player “win holes” rather than take their overall score.

 The current holders of the Ryder Cup only need to draw the event to retain the cup.
-So, if the teams were tied at 14 points apiece after the 3 days, then the previous winners would retain the cup.
+So, if the teams were tied at 14 points apiece after the three days, then the previous winners would retain the cup.
 A tie has only occurred once in the history of the event in 1989, where Europe retained the cup after winning the previous Ryder Cup.

 Days 1 & 2 – Fourballs & Foursomes